BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves files starting with uppercase to another directory
+This script deletes all files that end with ~